| |

 Pin it for later!

-Extend your kitchen essentials
+Extend your essentials

-Mixing bowls – When starting you can use pots and pans as mixing bowls.
-But when you want to extend your dishes from the bare minimum to a functional and easy kitchen that you love to cook in, choose a few sizes of mixing bowls.
-Preferably choose the same mark so that they nest to save some cupboard space.
 Always a plus is if you have lids for the mixing bowls.
-Then you can store some food in the fridge in that one too.
-I love to meal prep, so I cut and peel for example the potatoes beforehand.
+Then you can store some food in the fridge in that one, too.
+I love to meal prep, so I cut and peel, for example, the potatoes beforehand.
 I season them in a bowl, put a lid on, and leave them in the fridge.
-They are easy to grab from there before dinner time when I put the potatoes in the oven.
-I also like to store the whipped lingonberry porridge that my daughter loves, in a bowl with a lid.
+They are easy to grab from there before dinner time, when I put the potatoes in the oven.
+I also like to store the whipped lingonberry porridge that my daughter loves in a bowl with a lid.
 It is easy to make and whisk in that same bowl – no need to have several things to wash.

 Serving platter – If you are cooking for friends and family, you might want to invest in a few bigger serving platters.
 These are good things to find in thrift shops and Facebook Marketplace.
 They can be one of a kind, unique.
 They do not need to match like a pile of plates, which are more functional when you have a set.

-Cutlery and silverware
+Cutlery & silverware

-Extend your kitchen essentials
+Extend your essentials

-Chopsticks, smaller silverware – Depending on your and your family’s eating habits add to your kitchen some chopsticks and some smaller silverware.
-Use tiny knives for spreads like butter and kefir cheese and tiny forks for serving for example olives.
+Chopsticks, smaller silverware – Depending on your and your family’s eating habits, add to your kitchen some chopsticks and some smaller silverware.
+Use tiny knives for spreads like butter and kefir cheese, and tiny forks for serving, for example, olives.

-Silverware organizer – All the cutlery stays fine in the drawer, but to be more organized use a silverware organizer.
-It is easier to find the last spoon or fork from the organized drawer!
+Silverware organizer – All the cutlery stays fine in the drawer, but to be more organized, use a silverware organizer.
+It is easier to find the last spoon or fork in the organized drawer!
 Consider purchasing or thrifting a silverware organizer to truly ease your everyday life.
-Measure your drawer carefully before buying and, check you have a silverware organizer with anti-skid pads, like this beautiful wooden organizer, so that it will not glide in the drawer if there is some extra space.
+Measure your drawer carefully before buying and, check that you have a silverware organizer with anti-skid pads, like this beautiful wooden organizer, so that it will not glide in the drawer if there is some extra space.

 Glasses & cups

-Extend your kitchen essentials
+Extend you essentials

 Wine and flute glasses – Adding some wine glasses or flute glasses to your kitchen essentials depends on your way of living.
-For example, we don’t consume alcoholic beverages in our household, but we love to drink freshly squeezed orange juice in beautiful wine glasses, and some coffee mocktails in cocktail glasses.
+For example, we don’t consume alcoholic beverages in our household, but we love to drink freshly squeezed orange juice or iced tea, in beautiful wine glasses, and some coffee mocktails in cocktail glasses.
 And spring without homemade rhubarb juice in the long delicate flute glasses is no spring at all in my opinion.

 | RELATED: Rhubarb juice without a steam juicer